cortexlabs/cortex/docs/deployments/predictors.md

     -d @file.txt
 ```

+The `payload` parameter type will be a `starlette.datastructures.FormData` object if a request with a `Content-Type: application/x-www-form-urlencoded` is made:

 ```bash
 # payload parameter is a starlette.datastructures.FormData object
 $ curl http://***.amazonaws.com/my-api \
     -X POST -H "Content-Type: application/x-www-form-urlencoded" \
     -d @file.txt
 ```

+The `payload` parameter type will be a `starlette.datastructures.FormData` object if no headers are added to the request:

 ```bash
 # payload parameter is a starlette.datastructures.FormData object